 Performed December 17-19, 2009 at Links Hall in Chicago

 Revised and Revisited traces Mott’s memory and absence of memory of her ancestry.
-Through her body, she traces her family’s journey to America through present incorporating the movement based rituals that have kept them together and ones … Read more
+Through her body, she traces her family’s journey to America through present incorporating the movement based rituals that have kept them together and … Read more

 re[public] in/decency is an inter-arts activist initiative and creative think tank that explores the trans-national intersections between live art, social justice activism and arts-informed pedagogy.